Page Contents

 - California transfers title to real property by granting title in a deed.

-- Distribution of the estate’s assets gets managed by the probate process.
+- The distribution of the estate’s assets is managed by the probate process.

-- The property of the deceased may get distributed from time to time throughout the probate process.
+- The property of the deceased may be distributed from time to time throughout the probate process.

 - Liquidation and distribution of accounts and estate assets could take place at one time.